elastic/integrations/docs/fine_tune_integration.md

 8. Compact configuration options (vars).

-    Currently, all configuration options are set by the `import-beats` script on the stream level (path: `dataset/<dataset-name>/manifest.yml`).
+    Currently, all configuration options are set by the `import-beats` script on the stream level (path: `data stream/<data-stream-name>/manifest.yml`).

-    It may happen that some of them in different datasets are simply duplicates or concern the same setting, which will be always equal (e.g. MySQL username, password).
-Keep in mind that two datasets may have the same configuration option, but different values (e.g. `period`, `paths`), hence can't be compacted.
+    It may happen that some of them in different data streams are simply duplicates or concern the same setting, which will be always equal (e.g. MySQL username, password).
+Keep in mind that two data streams may have the same configuration option, but different values (e.g. `period`, `paths`), hence can't be compacted.

-    To sum up, compacting takes down from the user the necessity to setup the same configuration option few times (one per dataset).
+    To sum up, compacting takes down from the user the necessity to setup the same configuration option few times (one per data stream).

 9. Define all variable properties.